 - Ethics Enforcement – AICPA members found to be in violation of the Code of Professional Conduct to be subject to disciple; collaboration with NASBA for cooperative enforcement with state societies.

 As can be seen with these evolving and differing perceptions on what constitutes audit quality, audit quality is a complex subject.
 With auditing so identified with the CPA profession, CPAs cannot take the position “I don’t do audits, this doesn’t apply to me.”
 When choosing which CPA firm to run your audit, make sure to think about the four elements of audit quality.

 How DHJJ Can Help

-For more information on getting an audit in the Chicago suburbs, please contact Mary at 630.377.1106 or firstname.lastname@example.org.
+For more information on getting an audit in the Chicago suburbs, please call DHJJ at 630-420-1360 or fill out the form below.

 Disclaimer: This article is designed to provide information in regard to the subject matter and has been prepared with the understanding that neither the Illinois CPA Society nor the author of this article is providing accounting, tax or legal advice or is performing any legal, accounting or other professional service.
 If accounting, tax or legal advice or other expert assistance is required, the services of a competent professional person should be sought.